yasoug/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly => script that displays current directory contents :long format, with user and group IDs displayed numerically, hidden files (starting with .)
 6-firstdirectory => script that creates a directory named my_first_directory in the /tmp/directory
-7-movethatfile => script that moves the file betty from /tmp/ to /tmp/my_first_directory
+7-movethatfile => script that moves the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete => script that deletes the file betty from /tmp/my_first_directory